samuelbernsen08/CPSC542/README.md

 ## CPSC542: Deep Learning and Computer Vision
 ### Professor: Nick Lahaye
 ### Spring 2024
-#### This repository includes projects and assignments throughout the semester
+#### This repository includes projects and assignments completed throughout the semester